 THE ROLE OF GOVERNMENTS AND ALL STAKEHOLDERS IN BUILDING THE INFORMATION SOCIETY

-- Strategies are tools for formulation of plans of action and implementation.
-They should not be considered as standalone objects that are shelved on completion;
+- Strategies are tools for formulation of plans of action and implementation, and should not be considered as stand-alone objects that are shelved on adoption;

 - Systematic and periodic monitoring of execution of strategies and plans is essential, thereby ensuring that corrective actions are taken as appropriate;

-- ICT strategies should be revised periodically based on evidence collected through information society indicators as well as on future national needs of the society and economy, while allocating needed financial resources and without resorting to blindly copying other countries’ strategies or plans of action;
+- ICT strategies should be revised periodically based on evidence collected through information society indicators as well as on future national needs of the society and economy, while allocating financial resources needed;

-- Strategic PPP should be activated at a wider scale in order to involve the private sector and NGOs in developing strategies and plans of action, and implementing, evaluating, revamping and monitoring their
+- Strategic PPP should be activated at a wider scale in order to involve the private sector and NGOs in developing strategies and plans of action, as well as in implementing, evaluating, revamping and monitoring their execution;

-- While telecommunications is important, including infrastructure, more importance should be given to information technology in devising ICT strategy updates and implementing them, particularly capacity-building, content and knowledge development, software development and building the IT sector;
+- While telecommunications is important, including infrastructure, more importance should be given to IT in devising ICT strategy updates and implementing them, particularly capacity-building, content and knowledge development, software development and building the ICT sector;

-- Sectoral e-strategies should be devised, including strategies and implementation plans for e-learning, e-government and ICT research and development;
+- Sectoral e-strategies should be formulated, including strategies and implementation plans for e-learning, e-Government and ICT research and development;

-- Coordination of ICT strategies at the regional level and developing partnerships between ESCWA member countries strengthen regional integration and complementarities;
+- Coordination of ICT strategies at the regional level and developing partnerships between ESCWA member countries are essential to strengthen regional integration and complementarity.

-- It is important to set up an effective and transparent telecom regulatory commission.
+- It is absolutely essential to set up an effective and transparent telecom regulatory commission/authority, which should function independently and fairly.
 Without this, there are strong possibilities of exploitation of subscribers through unaffordable tariffs and corruption;

-- It is important to continue the liberalization of telecom sectors and instigate competition, which has a significant impact in increased dissemination of telecom services.
-Competition in the fixed-line market is crucial for a better dissemination of ICT services in marginalized and remote areas;
+- It is important to continue the liberalization of the telecom sector and instigate competition, given that it has a significant impact on increasing dissemination of telecom services to different areas;

-- The effect of broadband on development justifies more liberalization of broadband services, unbundling local loops and availing applications and content that drive demand in this field.
-Dedicated initiatives at the governmental level should be directed towards harnessing the benefits of broadband technologies for development;
+- Liberalization of broadband services, unbundling local loops and availing applications and content should be promoted in order to harness the benefits of broadband technologies for development;

 ACCESS TO INFORMATION AND KNOWLEDGE

-- Accelerate the implementation of ICT infrastructure projects, especially for broadband technologies and reduce Internet subscription costs to a level affordable by a wider cross-section of the community;
+- Accelerate the implementation of ICT infrastructure projects, especially for broadband technologies and reduce Internet-subscription costs to a level affordable by a wider section of the community;

-- Increase the number of public access centres in all ESCWA member countries, particularly those with modest or low GDP per capita;
+- Increase the number of public/community ICT access centres in rural/disadvantaged areas in all ESCWA member countries, particularly those with modest or low GDP per capita;

-- Continue the liberalization of the telecommunication sector and reduce censorship and blockage of websites to a minimum;
+- Reduce censorship, filtering and blockage of websites to a minimum;

-- Increase the availability of digital Arabic content in order to encourage usage by large segments of the population; and provide free access to scientific content on the Internet in order to encourage research and innovation;
+- Increase the availability of digital Arabic content in order to encourage usage by large segments of the population and provide free access to online content on the Internet in order to encourage knowledge creation and sharing;

 ICT CAPACITY BUILDING